 So your child says he hates to write.
-What’s a homeschool mama to do?
+What’s a homeschool parent to do?
 Believe me, I feel your pain.
-Teaching writing classes for thirty years, I’m no stranger to kids who dread writing.
+Teaching writing classes for thirty years, I’m no stranger to students who dread writing.
 With experience, though, I found some strategies that work.
 I love the challenge of convincing reluctant writers that they have something worthwhile to say.

-The first step is to figure out why your child hates to write.
-Then become partners in removing those barriers.
-Tackling the challenge together will show your kids how to solve their own roadblocks to learning going forward.
-(So, thank the Lord for the opportunity!)
+Once you have some insight into the root of the problem, become partners in removing those barriers.
+Tackling the challenge together will show your teen how to solve her own roadblocks to learning going forward.

-In my experience, I find two big reasons kids hate to write:
+In my experience, I find two big reasons students hate to write:

 They don’t like the way their words sound, and they believe others will view what they’ve written negatively.
 They think their ideas are stupid or their grammar and spelling are unacceptable.
 If this is the fundamental roadblock, create a writing environment that guarantees success and affirmation.
 Avoid situations (like a graded class) where perceived failure might occur.

-A child’s attention span is a limited resource.
-If the physical act of creating a written piece is draining your child, then move the physical act on to someone else’s plate.
+Your child’s attention span is a limited resource.
+If the physical act of creating a written piece saps his energy, then move the physical act of writing on to someone else’s plate (yours).
 Work on developing the stamina required for handwriting or keyboarding in other subjects.

 Once I’ve figured out what underlying obstacle is in the way, I select from my arsenal of strategies that have worked in the past: